 On a bit of a side note, fuzz testing, another form of random testing, is also worth checking out if the InfoSec team isn’t already doing it.

-Recommended reading: The Practical Testing Book
+Recommended reading: Monkey Testing

 Where static analysis identifies risk in code that isn’t running, observability is about discovering risk by looking at the artifacts of developing and executing code, such as application log output or even source control management history.